-With 7,107 islands to explore, a coastline extending for more than 36,000 kilometres, more than 3,000 beaches and plenty of people with a cheerful and hospitable nature, the Philippines is not a place where you’re likely to get bored.
-Here’s what we suggest for making the most out of your visit.
+With 7,107 islands to explore, a coastline extending for more than 36,000 kilometres, more than 3,000 beaches, and a cheerful and hospitable nature, the Philippines has plenty of options for a great break from Singapore!
+Here are some facts about the country, plus ways you can prepare for and make the most out of your visit.

 Emergency number: 112 or 911 (emergency services); 117 or 168 (police)